reactive/data-client/docs/core/README.md

 ## Mock data

-Writing `Fixture`s is a standard format that can be used across all `@rest-hooks/test` helpers as well as your own uses.
+Writing [Fixtures](./api/Fixtures.md) is a standard format that can be used across all `@rest-hooks/test` helpers as well as your own uses.

 <Tabs
 defaultValue="detail"